ietf-wg-nmop/IETF-Meetings/119/requested-slots.md

    - Slot: 15 min

 ## Issues related to deployment/usage of YANG topology modules (e.g., to model a Digital Map)

+* Modeling of Intermediate System to intermediate System (IS-IS) and OSPF Topologies
+  - Draft names: draft-ogondio-nmop-isis-topology-00 and : draft-ogondio-ospf-isis-topology-00 (to be submitted by end of week)
+  - Speaker Oscar Gonzalez de Dios (remote)
+  - Slot: 10 min

 * Experiment: Modelling the Digital Map based on RFC 8345: Sharing Experience and Perspectives
    - I-D: [draft-havel-opsawg-digital-map/](https://datatracker.ietf.org/doc/draft-havel-opsawg-digital-map/)